developer-zebra/developer-zebra-site/src/stagenow/3-4/stageclient/index.md

 >MC40 devices do not support NFC, and display the following text for NFC Staging section: Unavailable, No NFC Reader Detected.

-### Bar Code Staging
+### barcode Staging
-To deploy the selected profile to the device via staging bar codes:
+To deploy the selected profile to the device via staging barcodes:

 1. The Barcode Staging option is always on.
-Scan the bar code(s) printed from the StageNow Workstation Tool.
+Scan the barcode(s) printed from the StageNow Workstation Tool.

    ![img](../images/Client_StageBarcode2.jpg)

-2. The screen indicates the bar codes scanned via a check mark, and the bar codes left to scan.
-Continue scanning all staging bar codes.
+2. The screen indicates the barcodes scanned via a check mark, and the barcodes left to scan.
+Continue scanning all staging barcodes.

 Upon successful deployment, the device displays the following screen.